Do you suffer from dental anxiety?

 Sedation Dentistry in Silver Spring

 Dr. Rever offers dental sedation options for patients desiring to be completely relaxed during their procedure.
 Depending on your personal preference and medical condition, options include oral sedation and nitrous oxide.
 We will discuss the pros and cons of each option prior to your visit.

-- Nitrous oxide: also known as “laughing gas”, nitrous oxide is an inhalation sedation that takes effect and wears off almost immediately.
-This enable patients to drive themselves to and from their appointment.
+- Nitrous oxide: also known as “laughing gas”, nitrous oxide is inhalation sedation that takes effect and wears off almost immediately.
+This enables patients to drive themselves to and from their appointment.

 How Does Oral Sedation Work?

 The dentist will administer the sedation method prior to the procedure.
 You will then enter a calm and relaxed state.
 You will have little to no memory of the procedure but will remain conscious the entire time.
 For some patients, this can help with more serious procedures, such as implant placement or receiving a restoration.
 They can also help very anxious patients undergo more routine procedures, such as dental cleanings.